Courses

 Prerequisite(s): NRSG 6115 with a minimum grade of B

-Focuses on psychodiagnostic history taking, mental status evaluation, psychodynamic treatment formulations, and designs of psychiatric treatment contracts for various aged clients.
-Studies the major forms of psychopathology, clinical theory, and the use of the DSM IV-R to make decisions for clients across the life span.
-Emphasizes supportive and insight-oriented approaches in dynamic therapy, and addresses prevention and treatment approaches for populations at risk.
-Identifies outcome indicators and describes goal-setting strategies.
+Focuses on psychodiagnostic history taking, mental status evaluation, case formulations, and designs of psychiatric treatment contracts for clients.
+Studies the major forms of psychopathology, clinical theory, and the use of diagnostic treatment criteria to aid clinical decisions with clients across the life span.
+Addresses prevention and treatment approaches for populations at risk.
+Identifies outcome indicators and goal-setting strategies.

 NRSG 6282.
 Clinical Psychopharmacology.
 (3 Hours)

-Provides comprehensive overview of major classes of psychotropic medications and the related psychiatric disorders associated with medication prescription.
-Emphasizes clinical nursing decision making related to choice of medication, differential diagnosis and drug interactions, safe monitoring with attention to side effects, and integration of medication management into a treatment regimen for various patient populations.
+Presents a comprehensive overview of major classes of psychotropic medications and the related psychiatric disorders associated with medication prescriptions for diverse clients across the life span.
+Emphasizes advanced practice clinical nursing decision making related to the choice of medication, differential diagnosis, drug interactions, and safe monitoring.
+Covers side effects and integration of medication management into a holistic comprehensive psychiatric treatment plan.

 Prerequisite(s): NRSG 5117 with a minimum grade of B or NRSG 5117 with a minimum grade of B

 NRSG 6283.
-Psychobiological Bases of Mental Disorders.
+Psychobiological Bases of Mental Health.
 (3 Hours)

 NRSG 6286.
 Contemporary Psychotherapies—Theory and Practice.
 (3 Hours)

 Introduces the theory and practice of various forms of psychotherapy.
-Discusses theory and techniques associated with each therapy with regard to theoretical underpinnings, therapeutic action, techniques, relationship between therapist and patient, and application to different diagnostic populations.
-Uses lecture and seminar format to present material and case data to illustrate different psychotherapeutic perspectives.
+Discusses theory and techniques associated with each therapy with regard to theoretical underpinnings, therapeutic action, techniques, and relationship between the advanced practice nurse therapist and client.
+Explores therapy application of individual, family, and group theories to different diagnostic populations across the life span.
+Compares and contrasts different psychotherapeutic perspectives on case formulation.

 NRSG 6287.
 Child and Adolescent Psychopharmacology.
 (2 Hours)